 It's more than just dividing up your "stuff."
 When you meet with a lawyer to design an estate plan, they will (should) help you:

-Here at Cartwright Law, the focus is mainly on helping young families with minor children.
+Here at Cartwright Law, our estate planning attorney's focus is mainly on helping young families with minor children with their estate planning.
 It's vitally important that young families put a plan in place to protect their children in the event something were to happen to one or both of their parents.
 This, however, is a subgroup of all the people who will need estate planning.
-Honestly, everyone needs an estate plan.
+Honestly, everyone needs an estate planning attorney.
 If you are reading this, YOU need an estate plan.

 Every state has a default plan for people who fail to do their own estate planning.
 They are called "intestate laws."
 If someone dies without a will, they are said to have died intestate.

 In these situations, someone would step forward and file a probate case for the estate of the deceased (also called the "decedent").
 They would let the court know that the decedent died without a will.
 Accordingly, the court would appoint a personal representative of the estate, who would likely be required to post a bond.
 The personal representative would begin the process of trying to find out what the decedent's assets were, what needs to be accounted for and what should be distributed according to the intestate laws of the decedent's state.
 In Tennessee, how your property is distributed depends on whether you were married, for how long your were married, and how many heirs (I.E. children) you have.
 If you have a spouse but no children, your spouse gets everything.
+Our estate planning attorney will give you all of the information you need to know.
 If you have children, but no spouse, then your children get everything.
 If you leave behind a spouse AND children, then they will split up the probate property.
 The more children you have, the smaller the share for your surviving spouse.

 Also, keep in mind that if you leave money to minor children, either through intestate laws or by naming them as beneficiaries on your retirement accounts or life insurance, then the court will oversee those assets until your children turn 18.
 The court will appoint a guardian to manage those funds on your children's behalf.
+Our estate planning attorney will let you know the process.
 In addition, if you leave behind minor children without an estate plan that names emergency guardians, your children will be taken into protective custody until a suitable guardian has been named.
 Because you didn't plan, you would not have any input into who this person would be.
+Call our estate planning attorney today!

 Many people think that estate planning is only for planning what will happened if you die.
 The fact is, it can be much harder for your family if you become incapacitated without a plan in place.
 For example, if you become incapacitated with no estate planning, you cannot sign off on any transactions that involve your house or your bank accounts.
 That means your spouse can't cash that joint tax refund you just received, and you can't take out a second mortgage on the house, even if you needed those funds to care for your disabled spouse.